Shakti (2012 film): Production

 The film production went on floors in July 2011.
 This marks actress Malashri's 8th film with her husband's home banner.
 Malashri plays tough cop fighting against corruption.
 Anil Kumar, who was introduced as a script writer makes his debut at the direction and also scripts the screenplay along with dialogues.
 The film is expected to release in the first week of January 2012.
 One of the highlights of the film is the association of 5 stunt directors namely Thriller Manju, Ravi Varma, Ram Lakshman, Palani Raj and Mass Mada.

 Soundtrack

 K. Kalyan has written lyrics for the lone song composed by Vardhan in this film.
 The song "Bandiyu Saguthide" is sung by veteran actor Shivarajkumar.
 Akash Audio holds the audio recording rights.
 Vardhan composed the film's soundtrack for the album consisting of three tracks.
-The track "Bandi Saaguthide" was sung by actor Shiva Rajkumar, with lyrics penned by K. Kalyan.
+The track "Bandi Saaguthide" was sung by actor Shiva Rajkumar, with lyrics written by K. Kalyan.